hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 \end{align*}
 $$
 {% endraw %}
-This often results in very high variance estimate and impractical [Blei *et al.*, 2012](https://arxiv.org/abs/1312.6114).
+This often results in very high variance estimate and impractical ([Blei *et al.*, 2012](https://arxiv.org/abs/1312.6114)).
 Fortunately, reparameterization trick can resolve the problem. <br>
 <br>
 The idea of reparameterization is to transform one distribution into another form by additive/multiplicative location-scale transformations, these are basically [co-ordinate transformations](http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/).
 This way, we can express diverse and flexible class of distributions in combination of multiple simpler terms. <br>
 <br>